Organic Pet Food Market Size and Share

 Organic Pet Food Market Analysis by Mordor Intelligence

-The global organic pet food market size stands at USD 14.63 billion in 2025 and is projected to reach USD 21.01 billion by 2030, registering a 7.5% CAGR during the forecast period.
-Demand accelerates as pet owners link diet quality with animal longevity[1]Source: U.S. Department of Agriculture, “China: Pet Food Market Update 2025,” USDA.gov, while the final USDA organic rules, published in December 2024, reduce certification ambiguity and open the door for functional ingredients, such as taurine [2]Source: U.S. Department of Agriculture, “National Organic Program; Market Development for Mushrooms and Pet Food,” Federal Register, USDA.gov .
+The organic pet food market size stands at USD 14.63 billion in 2025 and is projected to reach USD 21.01 billion by 2030, registering a 7.5% CAGR during the forecast period.
+Demand accelerates as pet owners link diet quality with animal longevity[1]Source: U.S. Department of Agriculture, “China: Pet Food Market Update 2025,” USDA.gov, while the final United States Department of Agriculture (USDA) organic rules, published in December 2024, reduce certification ambiguity and open the door for functional ingredients, such as taurine [2]Source: U.S. Department of Agriculture, “National Organic Program; Market Development for Mushrooms and Pet Food,” Federal Register, USDA.gov .
 E-commerce subscriptions, premium treats, and novel proteins expand category reach beyond niche natural-food shoppers.
 North America retains value leadership due to a mature certification infrastructure, yet Asia-Pacific shows the fastest spending gains as urban millennials mirror Western pet-humanization habits.
 Competitive intensity rises as large packaged-food groups acquire premium start-ups to secure high-margin growth corridors.

 Key Report Takeaways

-• By distribution channel, specialty retailers held a 38% share of the global organic pet food market in 2024, whereas online retailers are projected to record a CAGR of 11.5% through 2030.
+• By distribution channel, specialty retailers held a 38% share in 2024, whereas online retailers are projected to record a CAGR of 11.5% through 2030.

-• By geography, North America commanded a 44% share of the global organic pet food market in 2024, and Asia-Pacific records the fastest trajectory with a 15.6% CAGR.
+• By geography, North America commanded a 44% share in 2024, while the Asia-Pacific region recorded the fastest trajectory with a 15.6% CAGR.

 Segment Analysis